Middle Years Festival

 • You and your students may bring a bag lunch and eat it in a designated area.

 • Lunch options may be available at A.E.
-Peacock Collegiate – more information will be provided closer to the beginning of Middle Years Festival.
+Peacock Collegiate – more information will be provided closer to the beginning of the Middle Years Festival.

-Is there parking available at the Centennial Auditorium
+Is there parking available at the Centennial Auditorium?

 This information is subject to change without notice.